bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^20^ When he had said this, he showed them his hands and his side.
 The disciples therefore were glad when they saw the Lord. ^21^ Jesus therefore said to them again, “Peace be to you.
 As the Father has sent me, even so I send you.” ^22^ When he had said this, he breathed on them, and said to them, “Receive the Holy Spirit! ^23^ If you forgive anyone’s sins, they have been forgiven them.
 If you retain anyone’s sins, they have been retained.”

-^24^ But Thomas, one of the twelve, called Didymus,^*^ wasn’t with them when Jesus came. ^25^ The other disciples therefore said to him, “We have seen the Lord!”
+^24^ But Thomas, one of the twelve, called Didymus,^^ wasn’t with them when Jesus came. ^25^ The other disciples therefore said to him, “We have seen the Lord!”
 ^[20:24 or, Twin]

 But he said to them, “Unless I see in his hands the print of the nails, put my finger into the print of the nails, and put my hand into his side, I will not believe.”